FoamScience/foam-extend-4.1-openmpi/Readme.md

 ## Foam-Extend-4.1 with Docker

-Allows for running multiple (SSH-connected) docker containers which have Foam-extend-4.1 (nextRelease branch) compiled with system OpenMPI (Ubuntu 18.04).
+Allows for running multiple (SSH-connected) Docker containers which have Foam-extend-4.1 (nextRelease branch) compiled with system OpenMPI (Ubuntu 18.04).

 Shamelessly based on [docker.openmpi](https://github.com/oweidner/docker.openmpi).
-We don't really need their MPI4Py but It's nice to have it, so I'm keeping it.
+We don't really need their MPI4Py so I'm not keeping it.

 ## MPI-powered FE4 Container Cluster with `docker-compose`